johncom3/advent_of_code/README.md

-Use this code as solution for the https://adventofcode.com/ game.
-This is the solution for december 01, part 1
+Use the codes as solution for the https://adventofcode.com/ Advent of Code challange.
+Enter the data that the game gives you in the section

+input_data = '''

+*your data here*

+'''